cryptimeleon/cryptimeleon.github.io/docs/representations.md

 Representations offer a way to convert objects to a representation which can then be converted into some kind of serialization, for example into a JSON object or binary data for transmission over a network.

 This is useful if you want to, for example, transmit a public key over the internet.
-You can use the representation framework to convert your public key object into a representation, and then convert it to JSON using the `JSONConverter` class.
-Currently, this converter class is the only one that is supported, but you can add new ones using the `Converter` abstract class.
+You can use the representation framework to convert your public key object into a representation, and then convert it to a JSON-encoded String using the `JSONConverter` class.
+A binary converter is provided by `BinaryFormatConverter`.

 *Note: In this document we will refer to creating a representation of an object as serialization, not to be confused with java's inbuilt serialization.*